meteor/galaxy-docs/source/deploy-setup.md

 - Using the Meteor CLI tool to deploy the application
 - Configuring domains and SSL Encryption for the application

-<h2 id="sign-up">Sign up for Meteor Cloud</h2>

-You will need a Meteor Cloud in order to access and deploy to Galaxy Hosting.

-[Sign up](https://cloud.meteor.com/?isSignUp=true) here for a new Meteor Cloud Account.

-Once you have created your account, you automatically have access to Galaxy.

-The region you deploy to will affect the URL of your dashboard on Galaxy but you can access all your apps directly from the [Cloud](https://cloud.meteor.com) dashboard.

-You may also use the Free plan on Meteor Cloud to deploy your app (You must have Meteor 2.0 installed).

-There are no costs associated with this plan and it comes with a [free pre-configured shared MongoDB instance](/commands.html#meteordeploy).

-However there are some important limitations: Free plans are limited to 1 Tiny Container, must use a Meteor domain name: *.meteorapp.com to US region, *.au.meteorapp.com to Asia region, or *.eu.meteorapp.com to Europe region and have cold start enabled.

-For more information on deploying for free, please see our [Meteor Deploy site docs](/commands.html#meteordeploy).

-**We do not recommend deploying production applications to the Free plan**.

 <h2 id="mongo-configure">Configure your MongoDB database</h2>

 If your Meteor application has a package that requires Mongo, then you'll need a Mongo database configured for your application.
 Most users will want to use a hosted database provider instead of running it yourselves, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [ScaleGrid](https://console.scalegrid.io/users/register?partnerID=meteor.com).